chris-prener/website-source/content/home/hero.md

   label = '<i class="fas fa-external-link-alt"></i> Package Website'
 +++

-My R package areal, which implements a reproducible workflow for areal weighted interpolation, has been released on CRAN.
-This is a joint effort with SLU senior Charlie Revord.
+My R package areal, which implements a reproducible workflow for areal weighted interpolation, has been updated on CRAN.
+This is a joint effort with recent SLU graduate Charlie Revord.
+A paper summarizing our work has also been recently published in  <a href="https://doi.org/10.21105/joss.01221" target="_blank">*The Journal of Open Source Software*</a>.
-<br><br><br>
+<br><br>